Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 The appearance of your skin and hair can really say a lot about your health.
 When you’re deficient in key vitamins, your hair can start to fall out and your skin becomes dull and dry.

-Unfortunately, this is a problem many vegans face because of lack of knowledge of complacency when it comes to choosing the right foods and supplements.
-But one of the most popular vegan hair, skin and nail supplements is “Hair Anew”.
-You can check it out here (link to Amazon).
+Unfortunately, this is a problem many vegans face because of complacency when it comes to choosing the right foods and supplements.

-When I started a vegan diet, my hair started to look much healthier and thicker than it had ever been.
-My skin also started to look younger and clearer, and I felt great!
-I would often get random compliments when just out and about doing my own thing.
+When I started a vegan diet, my hair started to look much healthier and thicker (click here to see pictures) than it had ever been.
+My skin also started to look younger, clearer, and I felt great!
+I would often get random compliments about my hair when just out and about doing my own thing.

-I want to make sure that don’t make these mistakes which are so common and easy to make.
+I want to make sure that you don’t make these mistakes which are so common.
 Taking a supplement to prevent deficiencies is the easiest way to give you some assurance that you’re getting vital nutrients you need.

-Read the labels – Reading the labels is very important because many times I’ve come across supplements which can be misleading.
+Read the labels – Reading the labels is very important because many times I’ve come across supplements which can be misleading and contain ingredients derived from animals.
+Gelatin can come under different names such as Collagen Hydrolysate, Denatured Collagen, Hydrolysed Collagen.

 Vitamin B12 and Vitamin D3 – Both are important for hair growth and should be taken by all vegans and many vegetarians.